 The Tax Reform Act of 1986 instituted certain arbitrage restrictions with respect to the issuance of tax-exempt bonds after August 31, 1986.
 Arbitrage regulations deal with the investment of all tax-exempt bond proceeds at an interest yield greater than the interest yield paid to bondholders.
 Generally, all interest paid to bondholders can be retroactively rendered taxable if rebates are not reported and paid to the Internal Revenue Service (IRS) at least every five years.
-The Commission had a total arbitrage liability of \$0.4 million and \$45,800 for fiscal years ended May 31, 2023 and 2022, respectively.
-The arbitrage liability recorded as accounts payable and accrued liabilities was \$0.2 million for May 31, 2023.
-The arbitrage liability recorded as other noncurrent liabilities was \$0.2 million and \$45,800 as of May 31, 2023 and 2022, respectively.
+The Commission had a total arbitrage liability of \$8.2 million and \$0.4 for fiscal years ended May 31, 2024 and 2023, respectively.
+The arbitrage liability recorded as accounts payable and accrued liabilities was \$0.4 million and \$0.2 million as of May 31, 2024 and 2023, respectively.
+The arbitrage liability recorded as other noncurrent liabilities was \$7.8 million and \$0.2 million as of May 31, 2024 and 2023, respectively.